gumbarros/BootstrapSearch/README.md

 ## TODO
 Help contributing to the library with these missing things:
 - Remove FontAwesome dependency by parametrizing icons
-- Migrate the codebase to TypeScript for type safety
+- Migrate the codebase to TypeScript for type safety and split into multiple files
 - Add a build system with support for CDNs and module bundlers
 - Extend accessibility and keyboard navigation
 - Add unit tests and continuous integration